EFForg/https-everywhere/docs/faq.md

 It can be, but some sites have been pleasantly surprised to see how practical it can be.
 Also, experts at Google are currently implementing several enhancements to the TLS protocol that make HTTPS dramatically faster; if these enhancements are added to the standard soon, the speed gap between the two should almost disappear.
 See [Adam Langley's description of the HTTPS deployment situation](https://www.imperialviolet.org/2010/06/25/overclocking-ssl.html) for more details on these issues.
 Notably, Langley states: "In order to [enable HTTPS by default for Gmail] we had to deploy no additional machines and no special hardware.
 On our production frontend machines, SSL/TLS accounts for less than 1% of the CPU load, less than 10KB of memory per connection and less than 2% of network overhead."

-It used to be expensive to purchase a certificate for HTTPS usage, but they can now be obtained for free from [Let's Encrypt](https://letsencrypt.org/) as well.
+It used to be expensive to purchase a certificate for HTTPS usage, but short-term certificates can now be obtained for free from [Let's Encrypt](https://letsencrypt.org/), and long-term certificates from [SSLs.com](https://ssls.com/) are inexpensive.

 ### [Why should I use HTTPS Everywhere instead of just typing https:// at the beginning of site names?](#why-should-i-use-https-everywhere-instead-of-just-typing-https-at-the-beginning-of-site-names)